metarhia/do/readme.md

 ## "do" is the simplest way to manage callbacks.

-If you don't want to use all the async/chain libraries but just want a reliable way to know when the function is done, this is for you.
+If you don't want to use all the async/chain libraries but just want a reliable way to know when the function is done - this is for you.

 ## Usage
     npm i do